Sampling random graphs with specified degree sequences: Results

-where each swap can produce a multi-edge with either of the two swapped edges.
-We refer to the simplified expression of $2\rho - \rho^2 = \omega$ as the density factor of a network, which gives a simple density-based estimate of Pr(rejection).
+For all 103 simple networks in our corpus we find $q \approx 1$ (see Appendix~\ref{appendix:Rejection_multi_vs_loopy} Fig.~\ref{Rejection_multi_vs_loopy}a), meaning that the probability that two randomly chosen edges are non-adjacent to each other is approximately 1.
+This fact implies that the probability of rejecting a double-edge swap because it would introduce a multi-edge is approximately $2\rho - \rho^2$.
+We refer to the simplified expression of $2\rho - \rho^2 = \omega$ as the ``density factor" of a network, which gives a simple density-based estimate of Pr(rejection due to multi-edge) in a graph space that does not allow multi-edges.
 A more precise estimate would exploit the moment structure of the degree distribution, but such a formula is not necessary for our purposes.

-Hence, in a space that does not allow multi-edges, higher network density substantially increases the probability that the MCMC will resample states.
-And, resampling states necessarily increases the estimated sampling gap because resampling preserves the serial correlations in the chain that we seek to avoid.
-In our corpus of 103 simple networks, the vast majority (86.4\%) have a density factor $\omega \leq 0.25$, six (5.8\%) have one $0.25 < \omega \leq 0.5$, five (4.9\%) have one $0.5 < \omega \leq 0.75$ and the remaining four (3.9\%) have $\omega > 0.75$.
-These frequencies reflect the fact that real-world networks with very high density typically occur only rarely~\cite{broido2019scale}, unless the network is especially small.
+It can also be shown that the probability of rejecting a swap because it would introduce a self-loop (see Appendix~\ref{appendix:Rejection_multi_vs_loopy}) is $(1 - q)/2 \approx 0$, because $q\approx 1$.
+This fact implies that, the sampling behaviour of the Markov chain is governed more strongly by the rejection rate due to forming multi-edges than from forming self-loops (see Appendix~\ref{appendix:Rejection_multi_vs_loopy} Fig.~\ref{Rejection_multi_vs_loopy}b), and this rate is governed by the network's density.